stormasm/spanish/log/Readme.md

 - Vamos a pasar el fin de semana a la playa - We are going to spend the weekend at the beach.
 - Todo lo que puedes hacer es vivir en el momento - All that you can do is live in the moment.

+#### fui can mean I went or I was

+google search term: does fui in spanish mean I went and I was ?

+Yes, "fui" in Spanish can mean either "I went" or "I was" because it is the first-person preterite (past tense) form for both the verbs ir ("to go") and ser ("to be").

+The correct meaning is determined by the context of the sentence.

+- ir (to go)	I went	Fui a la tienda ayer (I went to the store yesterday.)
+- ser (to be)	I was	  Fui profesor por 10 años.
+(I was a teacher for 10 years

 #### acostarse, despertarse, levantarse

 - me despierto temprano - I wake up early